 Other nutrients include manganese, magnesium, vitamin B6, and copper.

-It does have about the same number of calories as wheat flour but is much higher potassium, fiber, and magnesium, as well as other vitamins and minerals.
+It contains about the same number of calories as wheat flour, but is much higher in potassium, fiber, and magnesium, as well as other vitamins and minerals.
 These naturally occurring vitamins and minerals make it a more nutritious alternative to regular wheat flour.

-Not only is it higher in fiber than white flour, it has a special type of fiber that has been found have a myriad of benefits.
+Not only is it higher in fiber than white flour, it has a special type of fiber that has been found have a myriad of benefits with myriad health benefits.
 The fiber in banana flour is called resistant starch and may help reduce the risk of diabetes and promote weight loss.
-Let’s dig in a little more into the benefits of this incredible fiber.

-As we mentioned, resistant starch acts differently than other starches because it “resists” digestion.
+Resistant starch acts differently than other starches because it “resists” digestion.
 Therefore, it does not get broken down in the gut and passes through mostly intact.
-The calories from this starch cannot get absorbed because the body is not able to extract the calories since the starch is so resistant.
+The calories from this starch doesn’t get absorbed because the body won’t extract the calories since the starch is so resistant.

-Instead, it moves whole into the large intestine, providing bulk for the digestive muscles to press against and food for healthy bacteria.
+The starch then moves into the large intestine, providing bulk for the digestive muscles to press against.
 The bulkiness provided by the starch moves digestion along, preventing constipation.
-The starch also acts almost like fertilizer to the bacteria in the gut.
-It is considered a prebiotic food, or food for healthy colon bacteria, helping keep them alive and thriving, which in turn also helps digestion.
+The starch also acts like fertilizer to bacteria in the gut.
+Considered a prebiotic food, or food for healthy colon bacteria, keeps them alive and thriving, which in turn, also helps digestion.

 Since it stays whole in the digestive tract it also increases the feeling of fullness after meals.
-It moves slowly along, preventing sugar from your last meal from rushing into your blood stream, keeping blood glucose stable.
+It moves slowly along, preventing sugars that meal from rushing into your blood stream, keeping blood glucose stable.
 This may be why it has been shown to lower the risk of diabetes.

-- Acting as a prebiotic or food for healthy bacteria, improving digestive health (2).
+- Prebiotic, or food for healthy bacteria; improves digestive health (2).

-- Helping control blood sugar and improve insulin sensitivity (3).
+- Helps control blood sugar and improve insulin sensitivity (3).